 5. If women with subclinical hypothyroidism and RPL are pregnant again, thyroid stimulating hormone (TSH) level should be checked in early gestation (7-9 weeks AD), and hypothyroidism should be treated with levothyroxine.

-7. Preconception counseling in women with RPL could include the general advice to consider prophylactic vitamin D supplementation
+7. Preconception counselling in women with RPL could include the general advice to consider prophylactic vitamin D supplementation

-8. Antioxidants for men have not been shown to improve the chance of a live birth.
+8. Antioxidants for men have not been shown to improve the chance of live birth.